tenzir/tenzir/web/docs/formats.md

 option is usually the fastest if the data is highly heterogeneous, but can lead to huge schemas and imprecise results.
 Use with caution.

-This option must not be combined with `--selector`.
+This option must not be combined with `--selector` or `--raw --schema`.

 ### `--schema <schema>`

-Explicitly set the output schema name.
+Explicitly set the output schema.
 If a schema with a matching name is installed, the result will always all all fields of the specified schema.
-Otherwise, this option assigns the output schema name only.
+Otherwise, this option only assigns the output schema name only.

-This option must not be combined with `--selector`.
+This option must not be combined with `--selector` or `--raw --merge`

 ### `--selector <field>[:<prefix>]`